Los Infieles

-"Los Infieles" (The Unfaithful) is Aventura's first single from their second live album K.O.B.
+"Los Infieles" (The Unfaithful) is a song by Aventura.
+It is the first single from their second live album, K.O.B.
 Live (2006).
-The song reached at the top five of Hot Latin Tracks peaking at #4 on the Billboard Hot Latin Tracks.
+The song reached the top five of the Billboard Hot Latin Tracks by peaking at #4.
 There is also a remix for the song featuring Mexican singer Frankie J.

 Music video

-The music video for "Los Infieles" is Aventura is in a club when they each meet four hot girls.
+The music video for "Los Infieles" is Aventura in a club when they each meet four attractive women.
 They all have girlfriends, and the girls have boyfriends, but that doesn't stop them from hooking up.
 The girl Romeo is with gets a phone call at 2:30 in the morning from her boyfriend asking where is she at.
 She tells him she's running late.